 White Lyan, Hoxton Street – Me and another guy busted the doors open on this place in October 2013 and it’s been a labour of love ever since.
 A cocktail bar like no other in the world and we like it that way.
-From cocktail haters to enthusiasts, this bar was built challenge the status quo and provide drinks and nights that are one of a kind.
+From cocktail haters to enthusiasts, this bar was built to challenge the status quo and provide drinks and nights that are one of a kind.
 Come join the ruckus, please.

 Satan’s Whiskers, Cambridge Heath Rd – Classic cocktails, killer hip hop and brilliant interiors.
 I don’t know what more can be said other than do not miss this place on a night out.

-Late Night: if it’s after midnight and you’re not a pumpkin, what have you got to lose?
+If it’s after midnight and you’re not a pumpkin, what have you got to lose?

 Bad Sports, Hackney Rd – This place is busy from the time it starts serving tasty tacos at 4pm.
 But they don’t stop until midnight and the bar downstairs goes til 2am, which means there’s still hope of decent food and drinks late at night for those who lose track of time.
 An increasing rarity in London.

-Extras: if you don’t know, now you know…
+If you don’t know, now you know…

 Rio Cinema, Kingsland High St – SUPPORT YOUR LOCAL THEATRE.
 That is all.

 Andina, Redchurch St – Dietary requirements ain’t nothing here.
 Breakfast to dinner, they don’t stop serving and everything is TASTY.
 Top tip: get the artichoke tea.